microsoft/event-vae-rl/README.md

 - Without polarity and temporal coding: `python train_vae.py --input_file <path_to_event_data> --data_len 2`

 ## Event RL
 The obstacle course environment used for training and testing policies is under the Releases section, accessible as an AirSim binary (Windows binaries are available, Linux binaries coming soon).

+To run the AirSim environment:

+1. Download the binaries from the releases section and unzip it.
+2. Copy the settings file `event_rl/settings.json` to `C:\Users\$USERNAME\Documents\AirSim\settings.json`.
+3. Navigate to the downloaded binary folder and run `./run_env.bat`.

 Our sample task involves a drone navigating in an obstacle course in two dimensions, with three discrete actions: forward, left or right.

-The environment contains several 'maps', accessible through the UE console command `Open <mapname>`.
+The environment contains several 'maps', accessible through the UE console command `Open <mapname>` (UE console can be opened with the tilde key ~).
 We also provide evaluation maps with different obstacle textures and shapes, focused on evaluating the out-of-distribution generalization capability of the policies trained with the eVAE.
 The available maps are as follows:

 - Train:_Training environment with pole-shaped obstacles and four lanes of increasing difficulty._
 - Test: _Larger poles environment for evaluation_